Helpico/Helpico/README.md

   <img width="418" height="418" alt="image" src="https://github.com/user-attachments/assets/2a4a27c0-133f-4573-90b0-4ea34047874f" />
 </p>

-## Our Mission & Approach: Therapeutic Education
+## ${\color{#EB578C}\text{Our Approach: Awareness First, Then Intervention}{\text{}}}$

-Our mission is to break this cycle by building digital-first solutions that help children heal *through* learning.
-We are pioneering the **"Therapeutic Education"** paradigm, built on the idea that learning itself can be a gentle and effective form of mental health care.
+Our approach begins with a simple truth: before we can help a child, we must first change the environment around them.
+Our primary mission is to **raise awareness among teachers, parents, and policymakers**, helping them understand that a child struggling with trauma is not lazy or incapable, but is facing an invisible wall.

-We answer the question: **What can we do when a child wants to learn, but their trauma won't let them?**
+To help them—and the children they support—we provide two interconnected solutions:

-Our initiative develops accessible digital tools delivered through two core platforms:
+* **Practical Guidance & Awareness (Helpica.me):** A free chatbot-course that gives adults the immediate, practical, trauma-informed guidance they need.
+It answers the question: "What can I do right now to help this child?"

-*   **Helpica.me:** A chatbot-course that provides practical, trauma-informed guidance to parents and educators.
+* **Therapeutic Tools for Children (Kotya Motya & PlayTellect):** A universe of free, therapeutic games that embody the principles of "Therapeutic Education."
+They are designed not just to teach, but to make the very act of learning feel safe, achievable, and joyful again.
-*   **Kotya Motya** and **PlayTellect** A universe of free, therapeutic games designed to make learning feel safe and joyful again.
+Together, these tools work to break the destructive cycle, first by reducing the external pressure on the child, and second by giving the child an internal tool to rebuild their confidence and capacity to learn.

 <img width="504" height="288" alt="image" src="https://github.com/user-attachments/assets/6fea99cf-4ed9-4695-9cbf-1cdd5b627026" />
 <br>